Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Image Panorama Racławicka survived World War II, the bombing of Lviv in 1944 year and long-term storage in a wooden crate, until the decision of the Polish authorities after the war, along with other collections of Ossolineum Wroclaw.

-The uncomfortable subject matter of the picture, depicting Poland's victory over the Russian army, meant that for many years the work was not made available to visitors, despite the conservation works already carried out.
+The inconvenient subject matter of the painting, depicting Poland's victory over the Russian army, meant that for many years the work was not made available to visitors, despite the conservation work already carried out.

 It was not until after 1980 that the idea of building a special rotunda in Wrocław was born, in which it would be possible to exhibit the work of Kossak and Styka.
 The rotunda was erected in the years 1961-1985 according to the marriage design Ewa and Marek Dziekoński and is currently listed in register of monuments.

 Are you looking for a luxury hotel in Wroclaw or the Lower Silesia province?
 Check our offer >>